 WHAT IS AN "ALTA" TITLE INSURANCE POLICY AND WHY SHOULD MY BUYER CARE?

 ALTA (American Land Title Association) creates standard forms used to issue title insurance to lenders and to buyers.
 Just as standard Fannie Mae/Freddie Mac approved Note and Deed of Trust forms are used across the country, these ALTA forms are used nationwide so everyone knows what they are getting in the basic form.
-The issuing title agent will add provisions for the specific items related to your buyer's home (lot number, purchase price, easements, etc.) Use of the ALTA forms provides uniformity and efficiency.
+The issuing title agent will add provisions for the specific items related to your buyer's home (lot number, purchase price, easements, etc.) Use of the ALTA form provides uniformity and efficiency.

 WHAT'S THE DIFFERENCE BETWEEN MARKETABLE TITLE AND INSURABLE TITLE?

-NVAR and other residential contracts call for "marketable title", which very basically really just means being able to transfer ownership without known or possible problems that a reasonable person would object to.
+Residential contracts call for "marketable title", which very basically really just means being able to transfer ownership without known or possible problems that a reasonable person would object to.
 Any issues and possible problems should be addressed before closing and before a customary ALTA policy will be issued, since ALTA policy forms do insure marketability of the property.
 The REO/bank terms often only offer "Insurable title" which means a title insurance company will issue coverage on the property and may do so despite possible known problems by "insuring over" them as acceptable risks.
 The problems may still exist, however, and could affect a future sale or refinance.
 Without the assistance of a trusted settlement company, your buyer may get insured title coverage that is diminished by lesser coverage provisions or non-standard exceptions added to the form policy.